Combinatorial quantization of 4d 2-Chern-Simons theory I: the Hopf category of higher-graph states: Lattice 2-algebra of 2-Chern-Simons theory

 under the 2-gauge actions $U,U'$, which is natural with respect to measureable morphisms.
 Here, $\tilde R$ is localized on the 1-graph intersection of the supports of $\phi,\phi'$ on $\Gamma^2$. \end{enumerate} \end{definition} Let us explain briefly about the braid relation \eqref{braid}.
-Note first that, as representations of the Hopf opalgebroid $\mathbb{G}^{\Gamma^0}$, the functor $c_{\phi,\phi'}: \phi\ostar\phi'\mapsto \phi'\ostar\phi$, given by swapping the tensor factors \textit{and} conjugating with the $R$-matrix element $R$, is intertwining iff the relations \eqref{quantumR} hold.
+As representations of the Hopf category $\tilde{\cC}$, the functor $\phi\ostar\phi'\rightarrow \phi'\ostar\phi$, given by swapping the tensor factors \textit{and} acting with the categorical $R$-matrix $R$, is intertwining iff the relations \eqref{quantumR} hold.
 Based on the definition of $\tilde R$ \eqref{inducrmat}, this then assures that both sides of \eqref{braid} furnish the same $\tilde{\cC}$-representation.